CheVelleSIGuy/alienterminator-project/alienproject/README.md

 Controls: The player moves the hero horizontally at the bottom of the screen and shoots at the aliens descending from the top.

-Special Shots: For every 15 aliens eliminated, the player gains 3 bursts of special shots, which cause more damage.
+Special Shots: For every 15 aliens eliminated, the player gains 3 bursts of special shots, pressing B.

 Meteors: Indestructible meteors fall periodically, adding an extra challenge to the gameplay.